 I’m really good at proofing.
 Whether you want me to check a paragraph, page, book or website, I’ll ensure your copy or manuscript is error-free and easy to understand.

 My first real role – not counting car-washing or the Saturday job in a cake shop – was as a proofreader.
-I was hired by publisher Book Club Associates, where I was methodically trained by a meticulous, eagle-eyed and irascible editor to mark up text with mysterious hieroglyphic-like squiggles.
+I was hired by publisher Book Club Associates and methodically trained by a meticulous, eagle-eyed and irascible editor.
+I marked up text with mysterious hieroglyphic-like squiggles.
 Fowler's ‘Modern English Usage’ became my bible.

 So why won’t I check your first draft?
 Obvious, really.
-By the time miscellaneous changes have been made along the line, your copy is likely to be so different that you'll have to ask me have it read through again.
-Add why pay twice?
+By the time changes have been made along the line, your copy is likely to be so different that you'll have to ask me to read it through again.
+And why pay twice?

 I'll check your work with a fine-tooth comb for grammar, spelling, punctuation and missing words.
-Being me, I'm likely to make comments about style too, where necessary, but it'll be up to you as to whether I make any changes to this, because it takes more time, and will add to your bill.
+Being me, I'm likely to make comments about style too, where necessary, but you'll decide whether I make any suggested changes, because that takes more time and will add to your bill.